Back to Blog

 5. Printed plans — Export programs for in-person training

-1. Drag-and-drop builder — Faster, more visual program creation than QuickCoach's form-based approach
+1. Visual day-based builder — Faster, more visual program creation than QuickCoach's form-based approach

-2. Task library with categories — Fitness, yoga, nutrition, habit, mobility, and mindfulness with category-specific fields
+2. Task library with categories — Fitness, yoga, nutrition, and habit with category-specific fields

 4. Day ratings and feedback — Clients rate days 1-5 stars and leave notes after completion

-5. Gamification on share pages — Streaks, completion percentages, weekly progress, and badges to motivate clients
+5. Gamification on share pages — Streaks, completion percentages, weekly progress, and day ratings to motivate clients

-6. Client portal with history — Clients can view their completed workouts, metrics, and past notes
+6. Client portal with history — Clients can view their completed workouts, metrics, day ratings, and feedback notes

 7. Task logging with status — Mark tasks as completed, skipped, or partial with metrics

-9. Multi-category in one view — Manage workouts + meals + habits + yoga + mobility in a unified interface
+9. Multi-category in one view — Manage workouts + meals + habits + yoga in a unified interface

-10. Status management — Active, paused, archived states for clients and plans with cascade behavior
+10. Status management — Customer and plan statuses with cascade behavior where appropriate

 11. Grid and list views — Multiple ways to visualize your client roster and task library